 The jaggery is derived from the sap of Date Palm Tree, which is cooked to bring that striking burgundy color.
 It’s then stored in earthen pots that boosts its flavor and eventually solidifies.
 At the end, you get two versions of jaggery.
 One is a thick liquid form called notun gur or nolen gur and the other kind in a rock solid form called patali gur.
 In either case, the flavor is immense.

-- 2 cups whole milk
+- 1 liter whole milk